 If you’re trying to lose weight, you may have heard that you need to increase your metabolism.
 But what does metabolism mean and what does it have to do with weight loss?
 Your personal metabolism determines how many calories your body needs and uses—how many calories you’ll burn just by being awake, but also the extra ones you burn from walking, running, hauling groceries, mowing the lawn—even when you’re sleeping.

-Don’t worry about whether you have a “slow” or “fast” metabolism: About 96 percent of us have a metabolism that falls into a “normal” range, says Current Opinion in Clinical Nutrition & Metabolic Care.
-But your daily habits can influence it, increasing your calorie burn and accelerating your weight loss results.
+Your daily habits can influence your metabolism, increasing your calorie burn and accelerating your weight loss results.
 We’ve put together this list of some simple habits that can give your metabolism a burning boost.

 Here are six easy tips to boost your metabolism and increase weight loss: